skylhd/vsag/DEVELOPMENT.md

 - `extern/`: third-party libraries
 - `include/`: export header files
 - `mockimpl/`: the mock implementation that can be used in interface test
+- `python/`: the pyvsag package and setup tools
 - `python_bindings/`: the python bindings
 - `scripts/`: useful scripts
 - `src/`: the source codes and unit tests
 - `tests/`: the functional tests
+- `tools/`: the tools